 Here are some examples of internal data sources that you can use alongside an aspect-based sentiment analysis models:

 These can be paid or unpaid, and you’ll find many online survey tools that you can use to capture the voices and opinions of your customers such as SurveyMonkey, Typeform, and Google Forms.
-Open-ended question surveys are a great source of text data to run with an aspect-based analysis model, for
+Open-ended question surveys are a great source of text data to run with an aspect-based analysis model, for example a survey might reveal what a customer thinks about different aspects of their user experience – ‘simple to use and easy user interface (positive), although there are constant bugs’.

 Before, surveys consisted mainly of closed or scale-based questions because they were easier to analyze e.g. a strongly agree to strongly disagree scale.